domenk/esp32-arduino-lib-builder-windows/README.md

 	* *Pick a username*: `ubuntu`
 	* *SSH Setup*: Check option *Install OpenSSH server*.
 	* After installation completes, select *Reboot Now*.
-	* *Failed unmounting /cdroom* error may appear.
+	* Error *Failed unmounting /cdroom* may appear.
 Just press enter key to continue.

-* When system boots, *ubuntu login* prompt will appear.
+* When system boots, *ubuntu login* prompt will appear (if it does not appear but system seems to finish loading, press enter key and prompt should appear).
 Enter `ubuntu` (username we chose above).

 * We will now configure Ubuntu and VirtualBox to allow SSH connection.
 SSH will make using command line easier (native support for copy and paste) and will later allow us to transfer arduino-esp32 files to Windows without installing VirtualBox Guest Additions.
 Enter the following commands:
 	* `sudo apt-get update`